jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-26-rethinking-the-use-of-tdd.md

 <!--more-->

-If you watch the video, Jimmy Bogart moved the business rules (or domain logic) from the `AssignOffer()` method into the entity classes.
+If you watch the video, Jimmy Bogard moved the business rules (or domain logic) from the `AssignOffer()` method into the entity classes.

 The original `AssignOffer()` method (at about 16:00 mins in the video) looks like this: